This website publishes administrative rules on their effective dates, as designated by the adopting state agencies, colleges, and

 Effective:

-(A) Capitol buildings or grounds are
+(A) Capitol buildings and grounds are

-available for use by the public for the purpose of governmental business,
+available for use by the public for the purpose of governmental business;

-public meetings for free discussion of public questions, corporate, non-profit
+public meetings for free discussion of public questions; corporate, non-profit

-or public events or for activities of a broad public purpose, provided that,
+or public events; or for activities of a broad public purpose, provided that,

 when necessary, the authorized permit procedure has been followed and